Een bijvoeglijk naamwoord krijgt vaak een -e, maar niet altijd.

 Exercise 2: Multiple Choice

-Instruction: Choose the correct sentence with the proper use of the adjective with or without -e, fitting the context of daily transportation.
+Instruction: Choose the correct sentence with the proper use of the adjective with or without -e, appropriate to the context of daily transportation.

 1.